Ramy-Nour/Uptown-FS/README.md

 7) Recent Fixes and Changes
 Timestamp convention: prefix new bullets with [YYYY-MM-DD HH:MM] (UTC) to track when changes were applied.
+- [2025-11-22 09:00] Blocking flow: allow blocks based on valid Deals (Draft/Pending)
+  - API: Updated POST /api/blocks/request to fallback to checking for a valid Deal if no approved payment plan is found.
+This allows Consultants to block units immediately after creating a Deal (even if Draft), provided the plan evaluation decision is 'ACCEPT'.
+  - Fix: Resolved an issue where `app.js` was importing an outdated backup file (`blockManagement.fixed.js`), preventing fixes from taking effect.
+Corrected import to `blockManagement.js`.
+  - Files: api/src/blockManagement.js, api/src/app.js.
 - [2025-11-08 12:00] Block request approval-plan lookup hardened; approved-for-unit endpoint SQL repaired
   - API: In POST /api/blocks/request, the approved plan lookup now trims unit_id and unit_code from the plan snapshot before matching, accepting numeric strings with whitespace and codes with incidental spaces.
 This resolves false “An approved payment plan is required…” when snapshots stored unit_id like "1 " or unit_code with trailing spaces.
   - API: Repaired GET /api/workflow/payment-plans/approved-for-unit SQL (removed accidental inserted text and added TRIM on snapshot fields and target unit code).
 The endpoint again lists approved consultant-created plans for the unit reliably.